-- 1. Initial visa
+- Initial visa

-- 2. Arriving at Beida
+- Arriving at Beida

-- 3. Getting a Mobile Phone
+- Getting a Mobile Phone

-- 4. Residence Permits
+- Residence Permits

-- 5. Getting Somewhere to Live
+- Getting Somewhere to Live

-1. Initial visa
+Initial visa

-This is all mentioned in the Documentation section below.
-Just to give you're a sneak preview:
+This is all mentioned in the "Documentation" section below.
+Just to give you a sneak preview:

 - You apply for your initial visa in the UK, having stated your intent to study in China for up to one year. - For this, you will have to pay about £70. - You will have to submit whatever the website states that they require, usually application form, passport photos, admission letter and form from Beida, passport.
-Of course, this means that you should pick a time to organise this when you don't need your passport for anything else. - You will pre-book an appointment online if you plan to go in person, and diligently bring along everything. - The centre administrators will tell you when your visa will be processed and ready for collection.
+Of course, this means that you should pick a time to organise this when you don't need your passport for anything else. - You will pre-book an appointment online, if you plan to go in person, and diligently bring along everything. - The centre administrators will tell you when your visa will be processed and ready for collection (perhaps after a sporting attempt to scare you by pointing out all the mistakes you've made filling the form in).
 Go back to the centre to pick up your passport, together with visa, and pay the fee.
 Your visa will be labelled [Validity: 000], meaning your permitted length of stay is yet to be determined.
-You are going to determine it later by applying for a Temporary Residence Permit, more on this to follow.
+You are going to determine it later by applying for a Temporary Residence Permit-more on this to follow.
 For now, you have a visa which permits you to be in China for up to 30 days from your day of entry.
-It will be valid for entry (not including subsequent 30 days) for 3 months after you applied for it.
+It will be valid for entry for 3 months after you applied for it.

-2. Arriving at Beida
+Arriving at Beida

-Of course, for more details on this, the Arriving section below is a lot more thorough.
-You should have made arrangements for the lodging for the first days/weeks, either at Beida's Shaoyuan accommodation, or something arranged independently.
+Of course, for more details on this, the "Arriving" section below is a lot more thorough.
+You should have made arrangements for the lodging for the first days/weeks, either at Beida's Shaoyuan accommodation or somewhere else arranged independently.

-- When you come out of the airport, you have pretty much two options wherever you are going: - O Get into a registered taxi.
+When you come out of the airport, you have pretty much two options wherever you are going:

+- 1. Get into a registered taxi.
 These are recognisable by their broad yellow stripe on a red/blue/green base.
 Look out for the yellow stripe, plenty of official-looking certificates and driver IDs inside the cab, a registration plate bearing "B 京" and a "TAXI" Toblerone-thing on top.
 They're really cheap compared to British ones, so it should only cost you just under 100RMB (£10) to get to Beida.
-Don't get into an unregistered people carrier. - o Take the Airport Express line, and then the subway (地铁).
-It's very well signposted, and you'll be able to get to Beida and Wudaokou both with just two transfers. - It's probably not a great idea to plan exciting travel before term.
-Uses up days of your initial visa, and unless you're a seasoned gappie you'll probably find it totally knackering, especially as you'll be lugging all of your bags about.
+Don't get into an unregistered people carrier.
+Be careful at this point-make sure that the taxi has a meter when you get in (and that the driver uses it), even if their livery looks legit. - 2.
+Take the Airport Express line, and then the subway (地铁).
+It's very well signposted, and you'll be able to get to Beida and Wudaokou both with just two transfers.

+It's probably not a great idea to plan exciting travel before term.
+Uses up days of your initial visa, and unless you're a seasoned gappie you'll probably find it totally knackering, especially as if you leave Beijing immediately you'll be lugging all of your bags about.
 Take it from us, yurts and camels start looking more grim than great when you haven't slept in 48 hours and are dragging everything you own behind you.

-3. Getting a Mobile Phone
+Getting a Mobile Phone

-It might look odd to list this so early on, but being contactable will be necessary for some forms from Beida, and the health check people, and your estate agent and landlord, not to mention your poor long-suffering language partner.
+It might look odd to list this so early on, but being contactable will be necessary for some forms from Beida, the health check people and your estate agent and landlord, not to mention your poor long-suffering language partner.
+Here's the procedure: